slaughtr/discussion-board/README.md

 ### Code Generators

 Make use of the many generators for code, try `ember help generate` for more details.
-You can use this to easily add new components and templates for further feature integration.
+You can use this to easily add new components and templates for further feature integration, such as all the things on the TODO list below!
+Don't forget to make a pull request :)

 ### Running Tests